 Interleaving and spacing

-    It’s important to note that the effects of interleaving are distinct from those

-    of spacing, which is the practice of increasing the gap in time between the

-    learning of different aspects of the material.
-Specifically, even though spacing

-    can facilitate learning, and even though spacing often occurs indirectly as a

-    result of interleaving, the effects of spacing alone do not explain why
+The effects of interleaving are distinct from those of spacing, which is the practice of having a temporal gap between learning sessions.
+Specifically, even though spacing can facilitate learning, and even though spacing often occurs as a result of interleaving, the effects of spacing alone do not explain all the benefits of interleaving.

-    interleaving is such a beneficial technique.

-    Furthermore, the effects of interleaving and spacing can sometimes be additive,

-    meaning that you can improve the learning process by implementing both

-    interleaving and spacing techniques at the same time.
+Furthermore, the effects of interleaving and spacing can sometimes be additive, meaning that you can improve the learning process by implementing both interleaving and spacing techniques at the same time.

 However, this isn’t always the case, and there are situations where temporal spacing can interfere with the effects of interleaving.
 For example, in situations where interleaving helps learners by providing contrast between elements from different categories, spacing can interrupt the interleaving process, by making it more difficult for learners to notice that contrast.